Bukit Timah Turf City – What You Need to Know About Bukit Timah’s Upcoming Housing Estate

 Once deemed as a place that is out of reach for most Singaporeans to live in, the upcoming HDB flats in Bukit Timah Turf City will provide a more diverse living community in Singapore.
 Both current and new residents will benefit from the new amenities, especially the improved connectivity to the rest of the island via public transport links.
 “Un-priming” the area can bring about a more equitable community.

-That said, existing residents may be exposed to some inconvenience from upcoming construction works.
-Regardless of that, they’ll will benefit from the future developments in the vicinity.
+That said, existing residents may be may expose to some inconvenience from the upcoming construction works.
+Regardless of that, existing residents will benefit from the future development in the vicinity.

 So, would you consider making Bukit Timah Turf City your next home?